getoctane/octane-node/examples/acme-cloud-shop/README.md

 ## Background

-Imagine you are a fledgling cloud computing company ("Acme Cloud Shop") selling servers and other cloud resources, changing your customers for the following:
+Imagine you are a fledgling cloud-computing company ("Acme Cloud Shop") selling servers and other cloud resources, changing your customers for the following:

 - Storage ($2/gb/month)